kawansoft/aceql-http-client-python/README.md

 username = "user1"
 session_id = my_get_session_id_from_login_api()

-#Authentication will be done without password and using the sessionId.
+# Authentication will be done without password and using the sessionId.
-connection = aceql.connect(host, database, username, None, session_id)
+connection = aceql.connect(host, username, None, database, session_id)
 ```

 ###